 UV Exposure Meter

-The exposure meter gives you an reading based on intensity and time.
+The exposure meter gives you a reading based on intensity and time.
 This reads in mJ/cm2.
-Generally the exposure meter is used for conveyer belts and fixed time exposures and ensures that the right energy is given to the conformal coatings and adhesives.
+Generally the exposure meter is used for conveyor belts and fixed time exposures and ensures that the right energy is given to the conformal coatings and adhesives.

 Its also possible to have both exposure and irradiance built into the same Meter.
 This gives you the best of both options.